-Ghana does not have a foreign policy towards China - Lloyd Amoah - Myjoyonline.com - Nigeria Today
+Ghana has no strategy dealing with China - Lloyd Amoah - Myjoyonline.com - Nigeria Today

 |

-Ghana does not have a foreign policy towards China – Lloyd Amoah
+Ghana has no strategy dealing with China – Lloyd Amoah

 Myjoyonline.com

-A lecturer with the Political Science Department of the University of Ghana says Ghana does not have any foreign policy towards China to enable it to win the war on galamsey.
-Lloyd Amoah says at best what the country has is a “collection of very …
+A lecturer with the Political Science Department of the University of Ghana says Ghana does not have any strategy towards China to enable it to win the war on galamsey.
+A lecturer with the Political Science Department of the University of Ghana says …

 This post was syndicated from Africa - Google News.
 Click here to read the full text on the original website.